apache/spark/docs/programming-guide.md

 counts <- reduceByKey(pairs, function(a, b){a + b})
 {% endhighlight %}

-We could also use `counts.sortByKey()`, for example, to sort the pairs alphabetically, and finally `counts.collect()` to bring them back to the driver program as a list of objects.
+We could also use `sortByKey(counts)`, for example, to sort the pairs alphabetically, and finally `collect(counts)` to bring them back to the driver program as a list of objects.

 </div>